 - Servicing your device

-If the issue continues to arise after attempting the tips above, and through diagnostics it is decided the battery isn’t to blame, you may want to look into restoring your device and restoring from backup.
-Do remember that getting the device looked into and serviced by Apple is always an appropriate option, as they’ll be able to take further diagnostic steps and secure a replacement device under warranty, if needed.
+If the issue continues to arise after attempting the tips to cool down your overheating iPhone, and it is decided the battery isn’t to blame, you may want to look into restoring your device and restoring from backup.
+If your iPhone gets stuck while rebooting, try this fix to fix the issue.